NhungNguyen04/NhungNguyen04/README.md

+# Overview
 🖐️Hi, nice to meet you, I'm an AI enthusiast
--💁‍♀️My name is Nhung for short, I'm a her
+- 💁‍♀️My name is Nhung for short, I'm a her
--💻I'm an undergraduate student majored in Computer Science -🌼I'm from Viet Nam, currently living in Ho Chi Minh city
+- 💻I'm an undergraduate student majored in Computer Science
+- 🌼I'm from Viet Nam, currently living in Ho Chi Minh city

 ## ✉️ Find me on: